-Figure-1: (a), (b), and (c) are examples of coupling beams in structuresCoupling beam should be designed in such a way that over coupling and under coupling is prevented or avoided, because the former would make the system to behave as a single solid wall with small frame action and the latter will cause the system to act like two separated walls.
+Figure-1: (a), (b), and (c) are examples of coupling beams in structuresCoupling beam should be designed in such a way that over the coupling and under coupling is prevented or avoided because the former would make the system to behave as a single solid wall with small frame action and the latter will cause the system to act like two separated walls.

-Types of Coupling Beam used in Structure
+- Types of Coupling Beam used in Structure

 Types of Coupling Beam used in StructureThere are two types of coupling beams used in structure:

 - Conventionally reinforced concrete coupling beams

 Conventionally Reinforced Concrete Coupling BeamThis type of coupling beam is similar to normal reinforced concrete with bottom and top reinforcement in addition to shear stirrups.
 It is employed when the beam is quite long compared with its depth.
 Such beams develop moment hinge at their ends and the failure type will be a ductile failure.
 Figure-2 shows conventional reinforced coupling beams.

 Diagonally Reinforced Concrete Coupling BeamWhen the ratio of coupling beam length is similar to its depth, the design of the beam is governed by shear and the failure is brittle.
 Diagonal reinforcement is provided to avoid brittle failure and resist shear.
 This reinforcement arrangement leads to a decrease in the amount of shear reinforcement.
 An example of a diagonal coupling beam is illustrated in Figure-3.

 Types of Coupling Beam as per ACI 318- 11For design purposes, American Concrete Institute (ACI 318- 11) classified reinforced concrete coupling beams into three categories depending on the ratio of coupling beam clear span to its depth (ln/h) and on the level of shear stress in the coupling beams.
 All three coupling beam types are explained in the following points: